-Where approval needs to be sought from Open Awards, the Provider must complete Form RA2 as soon as possible after the need has been identified, and in any event at least 20 working days before the assessment is due to be taken.
-For short courses lasting less than 20 working days, Providers are advised to complete Form RA2 as soon as possible.
-Supporting evidence must be provided along with RA2 forms-this may include one or more of the following:
+Where approval needs to be sought from Open Awards, the Provider must complete Form RA2 at the earliest opportunity after learners have registered and as soon as possible once the need has been identified. and in any event at least 20 working days

+All RA2 forms and supporting evidence will need to be submitted for approval.
+RA2 requests must be submitted via the Open Awards Secure Portal at least 20 working days prior to before the assessment is due to be taken.
+Supporting evidence must be provided along with RA2 forms- this may include one or more of the following: